Glareone/MicroFrontend-ModuleFederation/README.md

 * Server Side - main question how to put everything together.
 Parsing templates
 * Edge Side - Edge-side included, "ESI".
 Served on the edge

-# APPLICATION: Application install and run
+# Application: install and run
+inspired by this blog : [blog.bitsrc.io/how-to-develop-microfrontends](https://blog.bitsrc.io/how-to-develop-microfrontends-using-react-step-by-step-guide-47ebb479cacd)

 To properly run this application we have to run each of them
 1) cd cats, `npm start`
 2) cd dogs, `npm start` (in another console)